mattrussell2/unit_test/README.md

 ## unit_test implementation details

-There are a two key phases of this script:

-1) initilize unit_test_driver.cpp
-2) compile, run, and run valgrind on all tests cases

-### initialization

-This program works by leveraging an originally incomplete driver, the text of which is inside unit_test.
+unit_test works by leveraging an originally incomplete driver, the text of which is inside unit_test.

-Then, it parses all files in the student's working directory of the form XX_tests.cpp.

-Specifically, for each testing file, the script discovers all of the test functions.
-Test functions are functions which have both
-  1) a void return type
-  2) no input arguments

-For each test function, the script:
+Specifically, unit_test extracts all test functions from all test files, and, for each test function:
-  1) Adds a forward declaration to the driver file text.
+  1) Adds a forward declaration of the function to the driver file text.
   2) Inserts a string in the driver file text of the following format:

             { "test_function_name": test_function_name },\n

-    This pair is inserted in the initialization of a std::map<std::string, FnPtr>> object, where "FnPtr" is a typdef of a void function that takes no arguments.
+Each pair is inserted in the driver file text as part of the initialization of a std::map<std::string, FnPtr>> object, where "FnPtr" is a typdef of a pointer to a void function that takes no arguments.

 The driver file, unit_test_driver.cpp, is then saved in the current working directory.

-### compilation and running

-    After compilation, Python makes subprocess calls to the compiled binary, passing in a testname as an argument.

-    Valgrind is run automatically on all tests, and pass/fail results are displayed.

-    Passes / failures are kept track of; all results are printed to the terminal.
+Then the files are compiled in accordance with the Makefile, and a.out is run one time for each test via the Python subprocess module.

+Specifically, for each test, the name of the test function name is provided to a.out as a string; the string is used as the key to extract the function pointer associated with the test.
+The test is then run.